duceppemo/BACoN/README.md

 # NanOrgAssM
 NanOrgAssM stands for "Nanopore Organelle Assembly Method".
-As its name suggests, it assembles organelle genomes from Nanopore genome skimming data.
-Hopefully, targeted sequencing with a suitable organelle reference sequencing has been used to enrich organelle sequences in the reads (I like to call that "powerskimming").
+As its name suggests, it assembles organelle genomes from Nanopore (genome skimming) data.
+Taking advantage of targeted sequencing to enrich for organelle sequences is recommended, especially for larger genomes (I like to call that "Power Skimming").

-## TODO

 ## Information
 NanoOrgAssM follows these steps: